pyhys/minimalmodbus/README.txt

 Note that it can be very helpful to switch on the debug mode, where the communication details are printed.
 See the 'Debug mode' section.

-It can be helpful to describe which instrument model you are using, and possibly a link to online PDF documentation for it.
+Describe which instrument model you are using, and possibly a link to online PDF documentation for it.

 Develop